2025 Pacific typhoon season: Peak season activity

 August was slightly active compared to the previous month.
-Early on August 2, Hurricane Iona, which was weakening, entered the basin from the Central Pacific as a tropical depression.
+Early on August 2, the remnant low of Hurricane Iona entered the basin from the Central Pacific and briefly became a tropical depression.
 Two tropical depressions formed between August 2 and 4, while Typhoon Podul formed on August 6.
-Podul made landfall in Taiwan as a Category 1 typhoon and then in China as a tropical storm, causing moderate damage there and claiming two lives.
+Podul made landfall over Taimali in Taiwan as a Category 1-equivalent typhoon and then in China as a tropical storm, causing moderate damage there and claiming two lives.
 Tropical Depression Fabian formed on August 7 and Tropical Depression 17W ten days later.
-Tropical Storm Lingling formed near Japan on August 17, causing minimal damage, while Typhoon Kajiki, which formed on August 22, caused extensive damage in northern Vietnam after skirting the southern part of Hainan Island, killing a total of 17 people and causing US$501 million in damage.
-The month ended with the formation of Tropical Storm Nongfa on August 27.
+Tropical Storm Lingling formed near Japan on August 17, causing minimal damage, while Typhoon Kajiki, which formed southeast of Luzon on August 22, caused extensive damage in northern Vietnam after it brushed Central Luzon and then skirting the southern part of Hainan Island, killing a total of 17 people and causing US$244 million in damage.
+Tropical Storm Nongfa formed last on August 27 and affected the North Central Coast of Vietnam three days later, concluding the month of August.